singhaditya8499/singhaditya8499.github.io/about.md

         </p>
         <br>
     </div>
-    After learning I try to build a solution for a real world problem using the newly learnt technology stack.
+    I believe in learning by doing.
+When I learn a new technology stack, I try to solve a problem by using it.
+It helps to explore how that stack works.
+It also helps to reveal some new errors.
+(They are not too fun to resolve)
     <div class="quote">
         <br>
         <p class="message">